Regularized Principal Component Analysis for Spatial Data: Numerical Examples

-As shown in Figure \ref{fig:cv_plot} (a), the smallest CV value occurs at $(\tau_1,\tau_2)=(12915,0)$.
-The first three patterns estimated from PCA and SpatPCA are shown in Figure~\ref{fig:sst_real}.
+The first {two dominant} patterns estimated from PCA and SpatPCA are shown in Figure~\ref{fig:sst_real}.
 Both methods identify similar patterns with the ones estimated from SpatPCA being a bit smoother than those estimated from PCA.
-The first pattern is basically the basin-wide mode and the second pattern corresponds to the east-west dipole mode (\citet{sst}).
+The first pattern is a basin-wide mode and the second one corresponds to the east-west dipole mode (\citet{sst}).

-We used the validation data to evaluate the performance between PCA and SpatPCA in terms of the sum of squared error (SSE), $\|\hat{\bm{\Sigma}}-\bm{S}_v\|_F^2$, where $\hat{\bm{\Sigma}}$ is a generic estimate of $\bm{\Sigma}$ based on the training data, and $\bm{S}_v$ is the sample covariance matrix based on the validation data.
-For both PCA and SpatPCA, we applied $5$-fold CV of $\eqref{eq:cv.gamma}$ to select among 11 values of $\gamma$, including $0$, and ten values from $\hat{d}_1/10^3$ to $\hat{d}_1$ equally spaced on the log scale, where $\hat{d}_1$ is the largest eigenvalue of $\hat{\bm{\Phi}}'\bm{S}_t\hat{\bm{\Phi}}$, and $\bm{S}_t$ is the sample covariance matrix obtained from the training data.
-The SSE for PCA is $1,607.8$, which is much larger than $1,527.0$ for SpatPCA.
-Figure \ref{fig:sse} shows the SSEs with respect to various $K$ values.
+{We used the validation data to evaluate the performance between PCA and SpatPCA in terms of the mean squared error (MSE), $\|\hat{\bm{\Sigma}}-\bm{S}_v\|_F^2/p^2$, where $\hat{\bm{\Sigma}}$ is a generic estimate of $\mathrm{var}(\bm{Y})$ based on the training data, and $\bm{S}_v$ is the sample covariance matrix based on the validation data.
+The resulting MSE for PCA is $1.05\times 10^{-4}$, which is slightly larger than $1.02\times 10^{-4}$ for SpatPCA.
+Figure \ref{fig:sse} shows the MSEs with respect to various $K$ values for both PCA and SpatPCA.
 The results indicate that SpatPCA is not sensitive to the choice of $K$ as long as $K$ is sufficiently large.
-Thus, our choice of $K=10$ from the scree plot appears to be appropriate.
+Our choice of $\hat{K}=6$ for SpatPCA based on $(\ref{eq:khat})$ appears to be effective, and is smaller than $\hat{K}=15$ for PCA.}